elki-project/elki-project.github.io/algorithms/distances.md

 - What requirements does it have on the input data?
 - What is the output data type?

-Most likely, you will be implementing a [PrimitiveDistanceFunction](/releases/current/doc/de/lmu/ifi/dbs/elki/distance/distancefunction/PrimitiveDistanceFunction.html) and can save yourself some work by deriving from [AbstractVectorDoublePrimitiveDistanceFunction](./releases/current/doc/de/lmu/ifi/dbs/elki/distance/distancefunction/AbstractVectorDoublePrimitiveDistanceFunction.html), for example (= input are arbitrary number vectors of equal dimensionality, the distance is defined on the data itself, and the output type are double values).
+Most likely, you will be implementing a [PrimitiveDistanceFunction](/releases/current/doc/de/lmu/ifi/dbs/elki/distance/distancefunction/PrimitiveDistanceFunction.html) and can save yourself some work by deriving from [AbstractPrimitiveDistanceFunction](./releases/current/doc/de/lmu/ifi/dbs/elki/distance/distancefunction/AbstractPrimitiveDistanceFunction.html), for example for distances defined in coordinate vectors.

-Tutorial/DistanceFunctions takes you through all the steps needed for implementing a custom distance function.
+The [Tutorial on writing a custom distance function](/tutorial/distance_functions) takes you through all the steps needed for implementing a custom distance function.